Poster Printing Services

 Fabric (latex-based)$7.50 / sq. ft.$1.00 / sq. ft.$10.00

 We prefer posters to be submitted as a Portable Document Format (PDF) file, but we will accept posters in most common file formats (e.g. PowerPoint, Publisher, Photoshop) and convert them to PDF/PS for printing.
-Please specify the size at which you want your poster to be printed when submitting.
-If you do not specify dimensions, your poster will be printed at the size indicated by the file.
-Posters can be submitted in person in our office in Science Building room 162 or via email by sending it to cositc@marshall.edu.
+Please verify that the indicated size of your file matches the size at which you want your poster to be printed.
+Posters can be submitted in person at our office in Science Building room 162 or via email by sending it to cositc@marshall.edu.

 Turnaround & Deadlines